February 2019, Year XI, n. 2

 People and local areas have more needs and these needs change quickly: old age, poverty, immigration, unemployment, depopulation, school dropout, public transport, waste collection, emergencies that are multiplying.
 So, it’s important to surround yourself with people with adequate expertise: an administration that is able to explain - it’s impossible for the Mayor to know everything - the cause and effect relationship between a resolution and reality, what the potential procedural stumbling blocks are between a decision and its implementation: essentially, the inevitable time frames and red tape of bureaucracy.

 His experience as a manager, says Gori, certainly didn’t prepare him to deal with this system.
-With all due respect to those who claim the Mayor has to be a manager!

 First of all, however, the Mayor must be a governance expert, knowing how to make the wheels of the public machine turn.